Meghan0204/Nutrition-Label/README.md

 # Nutrition-Label

-## This is a website for a nutrition label that I created from FreeCodeCamp.org as part of my Responsive Web Design certifiation.
+This nutrition label was created as part of my Responsive Web Design certification from FreeCodeCamp.org.
+It highlights my skills in typography and attention to detail, demonstrating my ability to build visually structured and precise web components.

+# Technologies Used
+HTML, CSS, Typography, GitHub Pages